bitcoinmeetups/bitcoinmeetups.github.com/readme.txt

 Hi there,

-Welcome to our open source projects.
+Welcome to this hub for our open source projects.
 Please visit bitcoinmeetups.org for more information.

 We build stuff together.